onursdress/rmsd_matrix/README.md

 # rmsd_matrix
-python script for PyMOL (works for me on PyMOL2).
+python script for PyMOL (works at least with PyMOL2).
 Calculates the pairwise root-mean-square deviations of Calpha atoms of amino acid chains between all loaded structures.
 Returns rmsd matrix and corresponding heatmap.